mil0xeth/yearn-v3-AAVE-Delta-Neutral-st-yCRV/README.md

-# Tokenized Strategy Mix for Yearn V3 strategies
+# AAVE-Delta-Neutral-st-yCRV Strategy for Yearn V3

-This repo will allow you to write, test and deploy V3 "Tokenized Strategies".

-You will only need to override the three functions in Strategy.sol of `_invest`, `freeFunds` and `_totalInvested`.
-With the option to also override `_tend`, `tendTrigger`, `availableDepositLimit` and `availableWithdrawLimit` if desired.
+Strategy collateralizes asset on AAVE (V3) and borrows CRV token to deposit into st-yCRV.

-## How to start
+## How to run locally

 ### Requirements
     Python >=3.8.0, <=3.10